oceantracker/oceantracker/docs/info/parameter_ref/PolygonStats2D_timeBased.rst

 		- default: ``None``

 	* ``grid_size``:  *<optional>*
+		Description: - number of rows and columns in grid

 		- a list containing type:  ``[<class 'int'>]``
 		- default list : ``[100, 99]``
 		- can_be_empty_list: ``True``
 		- fixed_len: ``2``
+		- min: ``1``
+		- max: ``100000``

 	* ``particle_property_list``:  *<optional>*
-		Description: - Create statistics for these named particle properties, list = ["water_depth"], for statics on water depth at particle locations inside the counted regions
+		Description: - Create statistics for these named particle properties, list = ["water_depth"], for average of water depth at particle locations inside the counted regions

 		- a list containing type:  ``[<class 'str'>]``
 		- default list : ``[]``